marianafpereira/DevOps-23-24-JPE-1231845/README.md

 In this assignment, I have extended an existing Employee Management System from a GitHub repository.
 The original system allows for the creation of Employee records with various attributes such as name and job title.
 I have added additional fields, including years of experience and email.
 I have also incorporated unit testing to ensure the validity of the data and the correct functionality of the new fields.
 This README file serves as a guide to the structure of the project, the steps taken during development, and the commands used.
 It is divided into several sections, each detailing a specific part of the assignment.

+The project involves extending the functionality of an Employee Management System by adding new fields to the Employee entity and creating unit tests for these fields.
+The process involves creating issues on GitHub, creating new branches for each feature, adding the new fields to the Employee entity, creating unit tests, merging the changes into the master branch, committing the changes, pushing the commits to a remote repository, and creating and pushing tags.
+The new fields added include jobYears, jobTitle, and email.
+The email field also includes validation.
+The project demonstrates the use of Git for version control.

 Please refer to the individual sections for a detailed explanation of each step.
 We hope this document helps you understand the processes and practices used in this assignment.

 ## Prerequisites and Installation